Best practices: Delta Lake

 Enable optimized writes: For partitioned tables,

 mergecan produce a much larger number of small files than the number of shuffle partitions.
 This is because every shuffle task can write multiple files in multiple partitions, and can become a performance bottleneck.
-You can reduce the number of files by enabling Optimized Write.
+You can reduce the number of files by enabling optimized writes.
+See Optimized writes for Delta Lake on Azure Databricks.

 Tune file sizes in table: In Databricks Runtime 8.2 and above, Azure Databricks can automatically detect if a Delta table has frequent